enzedonline/Human-Activity-Recognition-Using-Smartphones-master/README.md

 That's the fifth and final requirement met.

 ### A final note on memory management
-Because this script deals with some large datasets, ones no longer required are removed from memory, notably the pre-tidy dataframes once the tidy has completed, and the test/train tidy dataframes once the merge has completed.
+Because this script deals with some large datasets, those no longer required are removed from memory, notably the pre-tidy dataframes once the tidy has completed, and the test/train tidy dataframes once the merge has completed.

 Additionally a garbage clean call (`gc()`) is made after merging to free up any memory still being allocated for deleted objects.